Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 Similarly, given an arbitrary 1-cell $a': x'' \to y$, the unique 2-cell $q'$ obtained in the factorisation

-using the divisibility of $p$ at $\bord{1}{+}$ is shown to be divisible both at $\bord{1}{+}$ and at $\bord{2}{-}$.
-This proves that $e''$ is tensor left divisible; a dual argument shows that it is tensor right divisible.
+using the universality of $p$ at $\bord{1}{+}$ is universal both at $\bord{1}{+}$ and at $\bord{2}{-}$.
+This proves that $e''$ is tensor left universal; a dual argument shows that it is tensor right universal.

-Next, we consider the case in which $e$ and $e''$ are tensor divisible.
-Because $p$ satisfies two different divisibility properties, it is divisible at $\bord{1}{+}$ or at $\bord{2}{-}$; factoring it through $t_{e,e'}$, in the first case, or through $e^R_{e,e''}$, in the second case, we find that it must actually satisfy both of them.
+Next, we consider the case in which $e$ and $e''$ are tensor universal.
+Because $p$ satisfies two different universal properties, it is universal at $\bord{1}{+}$ or at $\bord{2}{-}$; factorising it through $t_{e,e'}$, in the first case, or through $e^R_{e,e''}$, in the second case, we find that it must actually satisfy both of them.

-To check that $e'$ is tensor left divisible, consider a 1-cell $b : x' \to y$.
+To check that $e'$ is tensor left universal, consider a 1-cell $b : x' \to y$.
 The unique 2-cell $r$ obtained in the factorisation